At Banya, spa with 200-degree sauna in Everett, stress just melts away - HeraldNet.com

 The next step was plunging into a freezing pool.

-Going from boiling hot to stinging cold is part of the high at Banya, a day spa in Everett, Wash.
+Going from boiling hot to stinging cold is part of the high at Banya, a day spa at 2814 Colby Ave.

-In Russian, a banya refers to a hot room or sauna.
+A banya in Russian refers to a hot room or sauna.
 People swat branches on themselves or others to get even hotter.

 The spa also has a hot tub and steam room and a parlor with chess and billiards.
 A bistro serves piroshki, borscht and other fare by a Ukrainian chef.